 2.2 Update only existing files at destination

-Transfer files that overwrite old copies in destination folder.
+Transfer files that overwrite old copies in the destination folder.

 2.3 Update and add new files to destination

-Transfer new source files and updated source files that overwrite old copies in destination folder.
+Transfer new source files and updated source files that overwrite old copies in the destination folder.

-EXAMPLE 3: the local copy of root.txt is newer and after synchronization it is uploaded.
-In the local folder has test.php which the remote destination folder doesn't have, therefore test.php is uploaded as new file.
+EXAMPLE 3: the local copy of root.txt is newer and after synchronization, it is uploaded.
+In the local folder has test.php which the remote destination folder doesn't have, therefore test.php is uploaded as a new file.

 2.4 Update, add new and remove unique files at destination

-Transfer new source files and updated source files that overwrite old copies in destination folder and remove orphan files in destination folder.
-Unique/orphan files are files that exist at destination but not at source.
+Transfer new source files and updated source files that overwrite old copies in the destination folder and remove orphan files in the destination folder.
+Unique/orphan files are files that exist at the destination but not at the source.

 EXAMPLE 4: Note that 'have.rar' at remote doesn't exist at local as is seen as a unique file.
 Therefore it is removed after the action.